 • Multi-level governance and institutional reform

 Topics in which we have specialist knowledge include welfare state and labour market reform, globalisation, European Union, economic governance, industrial policy, and migration and integration.

 The Progressive Governance Network

 Policy Network receives funding and support from a number of sources including private donations, sponsorship and grants.
 Policy Network is committed to only accept sponsorship for projects that advance the aims and core values of our organisation.

-In 2012, Policy Network received funding from Lord Sainsbury of Turville and from organisations: Barrow Cadbury Trust; the Friedrich Ebert Foundation; the Foundation of European Progressive Studies, the Samuel Lindow Foundation; the Confederation of British Industry; the City of London Corporation; and the European Commission Representation in the United Kingdom and the Austrian Institute of Economic Research.
+In 2013, Policy Network received funding from Lord Sainsbury of Turville and from organisations: the Barrow Cadbury Trust; the Friedrich Ebert Foundation; the Foundation of European Progressive Studies; the Samuel Lindow Foundation; the Confederation of British Industry; the City of London Corporation; and the European Commission Representation in the United Kingdom.

 External funding and partnerships supports our research, publications and allows us to provide conferences, seminars, and debates at no cost to participants, the vast majority of which are open to the public.
 Our publications are available, free to download, on our website.